TechGoku/beldex-client/README.md

 ## Building

-1. Clone the repo `git clone https://github.com/mymonero/mymonero-utils.git`
+1. Clone the repo `git clone https://github.com/beldex/beldex-utils.git`
-1. `cd packages/mymonero-monero-client`
+1. `cd packages/beldex-client`
 1. `rm -rf build` removes the old build folder if you have run a build previously.
-1. `rm src/MyMoneroClient_*` removes the old WASM before your new build.
+1. `rm src/BeldexClient_*` removes the old WASM before your new build.
-1. `./prepare.sh` to fetch the monero core code and the mymonero bridging code.
+1. `./prepare.sh` to fetch the beldex core code and the beldex bridging code.
 1. `npm run build` initiates the emscripten docker image to build the project.

 By following these instructions, new WASM library is generated and copied to the src folder